ukoda/lcd4linux-ax206/README.md

 #### TrueType Widget

 The most notable of these is the widget class TrueType from Eric Loxat.
-Having discovered this I realsied it will save me a lot of work I was planning on improving the larger font appearance with the AX206 displays, thanks Eric.
+Having discovered this I realsied it will save me a lot of work with plans I had on improving the larger font appearance with the AX206 displays, thanks Eric.

 For the Widget declaration the fields appear to be:
 - `class`: Must be 'Truetype'.
-- `expression`: The expresion for the text to display.
+- `expression`: The expression for the text to display.
 - `font`: The full path the True Type font to use.
 - `size`: The height of the font, not including decenders, in pixels.
 - `width`: The width of the box in pixels to fit the text, not the character width, see below.